CogStack/CogStack-Pipeline/docs/examples/index.md

 [//]: # "<span style='color:red'> NOTE: </span>"
 **Note: For the moment the CogStack bundle is obtained from the `dev` branch -- soon it will be merged into `master` branch with a version tag for a direct download.**

+[//]: # "<span style='color:red'> NOTE: </span>"
+**Note: For the moment, the CogStack pipeline Docker image used in this example is `cogstacksystems/cogstack-pipeline:dev-latest` However, once the development branch will be merged to `master` the image names will be updated.**

 # <a name="how-they-are-organized"></a> How are the examples organized